-Other than these few minor adjustments and lots of other “special” cases, it’s super accurate (because modern computers are superb at GIGO).
-You can’t make this shit up.
+Other than these few minor adjustments and lots of other “special” cases, it’s super accurate in terms of math (because modern computers are superb at GIGO).
+You can’t make this stuff up!

 DOCTORS: you owe it to patients and your integrity to broaden your knowledge beyond the orthodoxy, which is intellectually and financially corrupt

 Do NOT take my word for it as I have NO medical training and failed to get the proper indoctrination.
 But I have no vested interests here other than the truth.

 If after spending 150 hours or so studying the matter (all from other MDs) I had found that a statin would really do me significant absolute statistical benefit, I would take it.
 But what I found is this:

 - The relative benefit figure quoted by the medical establishment is a misleading bullshit figure based on tiny differences.

 - Statins have huge implications for doing grieveous and increasing harm over time (like a 2700% greater risk of polyneuropathy with statins among dozens of other greatly increased risks (including strokes)